Offensive Line Coach

 Keven Lightner enters his second season at Vanderbilt as offensive line coach under Derek Mason.
-Lightner relationship with Mason dates back more than a decade when both worked together at at Ohio University and New Mexico State.
+Lightner's relationship with Mason dates back more than a decade when both worked together at at Ohio University and New Mexico State.

-Lightner spent the previous nine seasons mentoring the offensive line at Ohio University, which included working alongside Mason, then a wide receivers coach, in 2005-06.
+Lightner spent the previous nine seasons coaching the offensive line at Ohio University, which included working alongside Mason, then a wide receivers coach, in 2005-06.

 In 2012, Lightner's line paved holes for running back Beau Blankenship, who rushed for a school record 1,604 yards and 15 touchdowns.
 During his time at Ohio, Lightner saw the Bobcats set single-season records for total offense, scoring, yards per game, passing, touchdowns, completions, first downs and plays.
 The Bobcats also won the MAC East title three times and played in six bowls.